City

 The nearest Bradford came to scoring in the first half

-to the line by Kevin Roberts.
-Towards the end of the
+the line by Kevin Roberts.
+Towards the end of the half,

-half, Danby was called on to make a good save from
+Danby was called on to make a good save from a Jones shot.

-with a shot from near the halfway line when he noticed
+attempt with a shot from near the halfway line when he

-Bradford ‘keeper Rhys Evans was off his line.
+noticed Bradford ‘keeper Rhys Evans was off his

-But it didn’t really come close and nor did a
+line.
+But it didn’t really come close and nor did

 Bradford were quick off the blocks in the second half,

-the bar in the opening spell.
-This was followed by
+bar in the opening spell.
+This was followed by a Michael

-a Michael Boulding header that went close, and then
+Boulding header that went close, and then a top drawer

-another shot that was off range.
-He had a better opportunity
+shot that was off range.
+He had a better opportunity soon

-soon after, but his strike hit Ryan Lowe on the back
+after, but his strike hit Ryan Lowe on the back and re-bounded

-around the box in one of those exchanges that, more
+the box in one of those exchanges that, more often than

 Bradford carried on pressing right until the end, but